 The word ‘comfort’ means different things to different people.
 Some runners equate a soft midsole with comfort.
-Others don’t care about how cushioned or soft the ride is, and instead find a plush upper the definition of comfort.
+Others don’t care about how soft the ride is, and instead use a plush and roomy upper as a yardstick.

 What is solereview’s definition of a comfortable running shoe?
 After all, we’ve reviewed hundreds of shoes and clocked thousands of miles over the last decade.